-A. It is more likely that a gallery, artist or theatre will be permitted to present controversial works if they are well known and if it is generally considered to have artistic merit.
+A. It is more likely that a gallery, artist or theatre will be permitted to present controversial works if well known and if the work is widely considered to have artistic merit.
 Most police officers are not readily able to assess or appreciate artistic merit or nuance in the context of potential hate crimes.
-It would therefore be helpful to contact officers with the relevant expertise such as the Art and Antiques or the Community Safety units of the London Metropolitan Police Service.
+It would therefore be helpful to contact officers with the relevant expertise such as the Art and Antiques and Hate Crimes Units of the London Metropolitan Police Service.
 A gratuitous insult is more likely to fall foul of the criminal law than a genuine attempt to express an opinion on a matter of public interest.